Synthetixio/synthetix-v3/markets/perps-market/README.md

 - The perps market is composed of both the synthetix core and spot market contracts and uses the testable versions to create a testable perps market environment.

-If you have passing tests at this point, **Congrats**, you are all set for development.
+If you have passing tests at this point, **congrats**, you are all set for development.

+## Troubleshooting

+If you experience any unexpected errors try running:

+- `yarn clean`